BaCuaBan77/Portfolio-generator/PROJECT_SPECIFICATIONS.md

 - **Projects Section**
   - Two distinct categories:
     1. **Professional Projects** - Work done for companies/employers
-    2. **Side Projects** - Personal projects for learning and exploration
+    2. **Personal Projects** - Personal projects for learning and exploration
   - Each project card displays:
-    - Project image (extracted from README for side projects)
+    - Project image (extracted from README for personal projects)
     - Project title
     - Abstract/description (from README, with markdown rendering)
     - Technologies used (displayed as badges)